The Bible says in Psalm 105:1-2, “O give

 Egypt.
 Notice also that God made the famine happen.
 God “called for a

-descended form Abraham would move to Egypt.
+descended from Abraham would move to Egypt.
 God is definitely in control.

 The Bible says in Psalm 105:17-19, “He sent a